aviatesk/aviatesk.github.io/posts/introduction-to-static-analysis.md

     + will answer very different kind of question
     + may guarantee that a given subset of the executions of the program can be observed, while it doesn't prove properties such as the absence of run-time errors
 - _**bug finding**_: Relaxed error search, automatic, unsound, incomplete, based on heuristics
-  * simplify the design and implementation fo analysis tools and to provide lighter-weight verification algorithms
+  * simplify the design and implementation of analysis tools and to provide lighter-weight verification algorithms
   * can be used to improve the quality of non-critical programs at a low cost
   * examples:
     + [JET.jl](https://github.com/aviatesk/JET.jl): JET is unsound and incomplete bug finder for Julia, thus falls into this category (as of now, at least)